 Mentoring in Primary and Secondary Schools

 The RISE Trust runs the volunteer ‘Mentor Me’ programme in Chippenham both in primary and secondary schools which has delivered very positive results.
-This free service to schools provides valuable one-to-one adult interaction.
-Often schools refer to our service or families are signposted through courses, family support and Rise workers.
+This free service to schools provides valuable one-to-one adult interaction to pupils.
+A referral for mentoring is made to the Trust by a school.

 - A volunteer mentor is seen as a ‘neutral’ and the child can talk without being judged.